JustWASD/bachelor_project/README.md

 * opening and closing multiple tkinter windows in fullscreen
 * simple security system via message_ids
 * having a screen inform the user that the call is being established
+* Implemented a sheduler for calling an update during the day and changing the pictures in the frame.
 * Progress of the whole project is approx.: 85%